Month End Sale : Flat 30% off ON LIVE CLASSES + 2 FREE SELF-PACED COURSES AS A BONUS! - SCHEDULE CALL

-Every time you are starting a project there is a certain planning behind it.
+Every time you start a project, there should be certain planning behind it.
 Obviously, planning is the first phase that comes even before the paperwork.
 In this phase, high-level details are considered from the project point of view.
 There is a need for dedicated resources behind this phase.
 Here, all possible cons and pros will be discussed and how to maximize the ROI is also discussed within the planning phase.

 Once the planning phase is completed, then it comes to the analysis where the team is performing several tasks before attaining any particular solution.
 Here, first, you will perform the project feasibility study, estimate the workloads, project costs, requirement gathering, analysis, and scheduling.

 Now planning is done and requirements are also clear.
-Here, the team needs some reference before they actually start the work.
-Designers also have the crucial role here.
+Here, the team needs some references before they actually start the work.
+Designers also have a crucial role here.
 Also, you need to define the project functionalities and check how many screens should be there for each section.
-In brief, every bit of details will be designed minutely in this phase.
+In brief, every bit of detail will be designed minutely in this phase.

 For example, if a customer wants to book the flight then requirements are clear and the designer will design screens to cover the functionalities that will be performed by a particular software program.
 The designer will also give an idea of layouts, working plans, process diagrams, and several other types of documentation too.
 The concerned person will choose the best path to go ahead.

 Till this stage, all major decisions are already taken.
 The intention of the coding phase is to replicate the design works into a piece of the software program.
-Developers play an important role here and responsible for designing reusable codes.
-In this phase, lots of discussions are made related to the framework and finally, the best one is decide based on requirements.
+Developers play an important role here and are responsible for designing reusable codes.
+In this phase, lots of discussions are made related to the framework and finally, the best one is selected based on the requirements.

 Now let’s discuss each of the phases in detail below.

-This is the first phase in STLC where QA team will check the testing requirements for the whole project.
-For a depth understanding, QA team is generally following clients.
-It will be opted when only testing is needed not the development.
+This is the first phase in STLC where the QA team will check the testing requirements for the whole project.
+For a depth understanding, the QA team is generally following clients.
+It will be opted when only testing is needed, not the development.
 The basic categories under this phase include – Entry criteria, activities performed, and deliverables too.

 This is another crucial phase in the STLC.
-Here, time estimates are calculated before testing is started actually.
+Here, time estimates are calculated before testing is actually started.
 The outcome of this phase is test plans or documentation.
 Once you have completed this phase successfully, the QA team can start with development activities.

 Here, the actual development of test cases will take place once the test planning is completed.
 Here, not only the test cases but a complete report that contains test data is documented.
 Once it is done, the report will be cross verified by QA leads.
 In this phase, RTM is also prepared.
 Documents are generally tracked in both ways either forward or backward.

-This is not practiced because the environment is generally decided in advanced in the SDLC phase only.
+This is not practiced because the environment is generally decided in advance in the SDLC phase only.
 The QA team will not make any changes to the environment.

-In this phase, discussion will be made where the team will decide what went right and what was wrong from test perspectives.
+In this phase, a decision will be made where the team will decide what went right and what was wrong from test perspectives.
 If you are sure what to improve for the future then it will save time and money both.

 |Origin||Development Life Cycle||Testing Life Cycle|